-I am pleased to present the Trustees' Statement of Governance, covering the defined contribution ("DC") Section of the MUFG Bank UK Pension Fund (the "Fund") for the period of 1 July 2022 to 30 June 2023.
-The Additional Voluntary Contributions ("AVCs") held with Prudential Assurance Company Limited are not covered by this statement.
-In this statement, we describe the work carried out by the Trustees over the year to 30 June 2023, to ensure the Fund continues to provide you with good value and the potential for a good outcome for life after work.
-In doing so, we provide the various statutory disclosures required by legislation and cover five key areas:
+I am pleased to present the Trustees' Statement of Governance, covering the defined contribution ("DC") Section of the MUFG Bank UK Pension Fund (the "Fund") for the period of 1 July 2023 to 30 June 2024.

+In this statement, we describe the work carried out by the Trustees over the year to 30 June 2024, to ensure the Fund continues to provide you with good value and the potential for a good outcome for life after work.
+In doing so, we provide the various statutory disclosures required by legislation and cover the following key areas:

-- The investment strategy relating to the Fund's default arrangement; The processing of core financial transactions; - 3.
+- 1. The investment strategy relating to the Fund's default arrangements; - 2.
+The processing of core financial transactions; - 3.
 Net return on investments - 4.
-Charges and transaction costs within the Fund; - 5.
-Value for Members assessment; and - 6.
+Underlying asset allocation of the default arrangement (which is a new requirement this year) - 5.
+Charges and transaction costs within the Fund; - 6.
+Value for Members assessment; and - 7.
 The Trustees' compliance with the statutory knowledge and understanding requirements.

-This Statement sets out how the Trustees individually and the Board collectively have maintained the statutory levels of knowledge and understanding to govern the Fund as well as the skills to ensure the Fund remains a first-class savings vehicle.
-The Trustees have taken a number of actions this year to try and ensure the Fund's objectives are met.
+This Statement sets out how the Trustees individually, and the Board collectively, have maintained the statutory levels of knowledge and understanding to govern the Fund as well as the skills to ensure the Fund remains a first-class savings vehicle.
+The Trustees have taken a number of actions this year to try and ensure the Fund's objectives are met in the future.